Home / Blog / The 7 Red Flags That Indicate a Need for Change in Your Software Development Team

 Without a guiding hand, chaos is sure to ensue leading to some of the red flags we’ve already discussed.

-A lot of effective project management practices will lead to scope creep, misaligned efforts, and missed deadlines.
+A lack of effective project management practices will lead to scope creep, misaligned efforts, and missed deadlines.
 Remember that a clear roadmap is also part of project management best practices when it comes to software development

 Diagnosing the Root Causes